-Sometimes, a gene contains a variation or ‘spelling mistake’ that disrupts the gene’s coded message.
-A variation in a gene can occur spontaneously or it can be inherited.
+Sometimes, a gene contains a variation – like a spelling mistake – that disrupts the gene’s coded message.
+A variation can occur spontaneously (no known cause) or it can be inherited.
 Variations in the coding that make a gene not work properly (faulty) are called mutations and can directly or indirectly lead to a wide range of conditions.

 Chromosomes and sperm and egg cells

-Humans have 46 paired chromosomes, with an estimated 20,000 or so genes that are ‘beaded’ along these tightly bundled strands.
+Humans have 46 paired chromosomes, with about 23,000 genes.
 The 46 chromosomes in the human cell are made up of 22 paired chromosomes.
-These are numbered from one to 22 according to size, with chromosome number one being the biggest.
+These are numbered from 1 to 22 according to size, with chromosome number 1 being the biggest.
 These numbered chromosomes are called autosomes.
-Cells in the body of a woman also contain two sex chromosomes called ‘X’ chromosomes, in addition to the 44 autosomes.
+Cells in the body of a woman also contain two sex chromosomes called X chromosomes, in addition to the 44 autosomes.
 Body cells in men contain an X and a Y chromosome and 44 autosomes.

-The gender of the developing baby is decided by the sperm.
-The egg always provides an X, while the sperm contributes either an X or Y chromosome.
-A pairing of XX sex chromosomes means the baby is a girl, while XY means the baby is a boy.
+The chromosomes that decide the sex of the baby are called sex chromosomes.
+The mother’s egg always contributes an X, while the father’s sperm provides either an X or a Y. An XX pairing means a girl, while an XY pairing means a boy.
+As well as determining sex, these chromosomes carry genes that control other body functions.
 There are many genes located on the X chromosome, but only a few on the Y chromosome.

 Dominant and recessive genes

 The two copies of the genes contained in each set of chromosomes both send coded messages to influence the way the cell works.
 The actions of some of these genes, however, appear to be ‘dominant’ over others.
 Generally, for example, the coded message from the genes that tells the eye cells to make brown colour is dominant over blue eye colour.
-However, there are a number of different genes involved in determining eye colour and so blue-eyed parents can have a child with brown eyes.
+However, a number of different genes together determine eye colour and so blue-eyed parents can have a child with brown eyes.

-While every cell has two copies of the 20,000 or so genes, each cell needs only some specific genes to be switched on in order to perform its particular functions.
+Although every cell has two copies of the 23,000 genes, each cell needs only some specific genes to be switched on in order to perform its particular functions.
 The unnecessary genes are switched off.
 Genes communicate with the cell in chemical code, known as the genetic code.
 The cell carries out its instructions to the letter.

 A cell reproduces by copying its genetic information then splitting in half, forming two individual cells.
-Occasionally, a mistake is made, causing a variation (genetic mutation) that means the wrong chemical message is sent to the cell.
-This spontaneous genetic mutation can cause problems in the way the body functions.
+Occasionally, a mistake is made, causing a variation (genetic mutation) and the wrong chemical message is sent to the cell.
+This spontaneous genetic mutation can cause problems in the way the person’s body functions.

 Genetic mutations are permanent.
-Some of the factors that can cause a spontaneous genetic mutation include exposure to radiation, chemicals and cigarette smoke.
+Some of the causes of a spontaneous genetic mutation include exposure to radiation, chemicals and cigarette smoke.
 Genetic mutations also build up in our cells as we age.

 Variations in the genes in the cells

-However, if the mutation occurs in the germ cells, the person’s children each have a 50 per cent chance of inheriting the faulty (mutated) gene.
+However, if the mutation occurs in a person’s germ cells, that person’s children each have a 50 per cent chance of inheriting the faulty (mutated) gene.
 Sometimes, a parent may have one copy of a gene that is faulty and the other copy containing the correct information.
-They are said to ‘carry’ the faulty gene and will not have the condition caused by the faulty gene themselves – they are a genetic carrier for the condition.
+They are said to ‘carry’ the faulty gene although they themselves will not have the condition caused by the faulty gene – they are a genetic carrier for the condition.

-To date, scientists have identified around 1,700 conditions directly or indirectly caused by changes in the genes.
-Around half of all miscarriages are due to changes in the total number of genes in the developing baby.
+To date, scientists have identified around 1,700 conditions caused directly or indirectly by changes in the genes.
+Around half of all miscarriages are caused by changes in the total number of genes in the developing baby.
 Similarly, about half of the Australian population will be affected at some point in their life by an illness that is at least partly genetic in origin.